-This User Guide is intended to describe the mechanics of the updated Model.
-Much of the content of this User Guide is unchanged from that associated with CMI_2009.
+This User Guide is intended to describe the mechanics of the updated Model, CMI_2011.
+The structure of CMI_2011 is identical to that of the previous two versions of the Model, so much of the content of this User Guide is unchanged from those associated with CMI_2009 and CMI_2010.
+The changes made between the CMI_2010 Model and the CMI_2011 Model are detailed in section 6 of this User Guide.